Default limit to number of workstations a user can join to the domain

 By default, Windows 2000 allows authenticated users to join 10 machine accounts to the domain.

-This default was implemented to prevent misuse, but can be overridden by an administrator by making a change to an object in Active Directory.
+This default was implemented to prevent misuse.
+But an administrator can make a change to an object in Active Directory to override it.

-Note that users in the Administrators or Domain Administrators groups, and those users who have delegated permissions on containers in Active Directory to create and delete computer accounts, are not restricted by this limitation.
+- Users who have delegated permissions on containers in Active Directory to create and delete computer accounts.

-The number of workstations currently owned by a user is calculated by looking at the ms-DS-CreatorSID attribute of machine accounts.
+To calculate the number of workstations currently owned by a user, check the ms-DS-CreatorSID attribute of machine accounts.

 To modify Active Directory to allow more (or fewer) machine accounts on the domain, use the Adsiedit tool.